New Empirical Process Tools and Their Applications to Robust Deep ReLU Networks and Phase Transitions for Nonparametric Regression: Overview of Main Results

-where $\tilde{n}$ is an effective sample size adjusted for the complexity of the deep ReLU network class $\Fcal_n$.
-This polynomial deviation bound leaves open whether Huber loss can ensure robustness uniformly across $\tau$.
+also enjoys sub-Gaussian concentration when $\tau \ll \tilde{n}^{\frac{1}{m}}$, where $\tilde{n}$ is an effective sample size adjusted for the complexity of the deep ReLU network class $\Fcal_n$.
+It remains an open question whether the deep Huber estimator is robust uniformly across $\tau$ and $m\in(1,\infty)$.

-Despite bridging modern deep learning and classical statistics, the result in \cite{fan2024noise} establishes sub-Gaussian concentration only when the Huber parameter $\tau$ is not too large, leaving open the question of whether deep Huber regression enjoys robustness uniformly across all regimes.
-Moreover, it assumes the existence of a second conditional moment of the noise ($m \geq 2$), whereas \cite{sun2020adaptive} demonstrated that adaptive Huber regression remains robust even without finite variance in the linear setting.